Global energy crisis (2021–2023)

-The 2021–2023 global energy crisis began in the aftermath of the COVID-19 pandemic in 2021, with much of the globe facing shortages and increased prices in oil, gas and electricity markets.
-The crisis was caused by a variety of economic factors, including the rapid post-pandemic economic rebound that outpaced energy supply, and escalated into a widespread global energy crisis following the 2022 Russian invasion of Ukraine.
-The price of natural gas reached record highs, and as a result so did electricity in some markets.
+A global energy crisis began in the aftermath of the COVID-19 pandemic in 2021, with much of the globe facing shortages and increased prices in oil, gas and electricity markets.
+The crisis was caused by a variety of economic factors, including the rapid post-pandemic economic rebound that outpaced energy supply, and escalated into a widespread global energy crisis following the Russian invasion of Ukraine.
+The price of natural gas reached record highs, and as a result, so did electricity in some markets.
 Oil prices hit their highest level since 2008.

 Higher energy prices pushed families into poverty, forced some factories to curtail output or even shut down, and slowed economic growth.
-Europe, whose gas supply is uniquely vulnerable because of its historic reliance on Russia, could face gas rationing during the 2022–23 winter, while many emerging economies have seen higher energy import bills and fuel shortages.
+It was estimated in 2022 that an additional 11 million Europeans could be driven to poverty due to energy inflation.
+Europe's gas supply is uniquely vulnerable because its lack in natural gas sources of considerable volume, its reliance on Russia supply and US driven sanctions against the latter, while many emerging economies have seen higher energy import bills and fuel shortages.

 Causes

 Slow supply recovery after pandemic

-The COVID-19 pandemic in 2019–2020 caused a rapid drop in energy demand and a corresponding cut in oil production, and despite the 2020 Russia–Saudi Arabia oil price war, OPEC responded slowly to the demand recovery under new normal, causing a supply-demand imbalance.
-The 2021–2022 global supply chain crisis that further stressed the delivery of extracted petroleum.
+In 2020 the COVID-19 pandemic caused a rapid drop in energy demand and a corresponding cut in oil production, and despite the 2020 Russia–Saudi Arabia oil price war, OPEC responded slowly to the demand recovery under new normal, causing a supply-demand imbalance.
+The 2021–2023 global supply chain crisis further stressed the delivery of extracted petroleum.

 Additionally, as Europe sought to replace Russian gas, it bid up prices of U.S., Australian, and Qatari ship-borne liquefied natural gas (LNG), diverting supply away from traditional LNG customers in Asia.
 Because gas frequently sets the price at which electricity is sold, power prices soared as well.
 Both LNG producers and importers rushed to build new infrastructure to increase LNG export/import capacity, but these costly projects take years to come online.